Committee for the Executive Office - Primary Legislation

 Learn more from our Committee Chair

-Watch our video below to hear the Chair of the Committee, Paula Bradshaw, discuss why the Committee is scrutinising the Inquiry (Mother and Baby Institutions, Magdalene Laundries and Workhouses) and Redress Scheme Bill, what it is going to examine and what it hopes to achieve.
+Watch a previous video below to hear the Chair of the Committee, Paula Bradshaw, discuss why the Committee is scrutinising the Inquiry (Mother and Baby Institutions, Magdalene Laundries and Workhouses) and Redress Scheme Bill, what it is going to examine and what it hopes to achieve.

 Paula also explains what to expect if you are invited to present evidence to the Committee in relation to the Bill.
 People who answer the Call for Evidence may be invited to brief the Committee in person, and provide further information on their experiences and views on the Bill.